EmmanuelSHS/FCC-simulation/README.md

 ==============
 Update log 20141203

-Till this version, this simulation program serves as the mean of simulating:
+This simulation program serves as the mean of simulating:

 1. Simulate the FCC crystal viberation in real world.